urmastalimaa/interactive-frontend-development/homework/mathemagician/exercise5.md

   * Update game status and remaining skips based on the server response
   * Handle **both** requests succeeding and failing
 * Test React components showing in-flight and failed requests
-* Have at least one "integration-level" mocha test which goes through **two** full games with a fake server
+* Have at least one "integration-level" mocha test which goes through **two** full games through the main React view component with a fake server
   * The server can respond with failure/success arbitrarily
 * Add a **dispatch middleware** which logs server latency for each request to the server
   * Remember that a dispatch middleware can "peek" into what actions are being dispatched